moan3564/Javawocky-Bot/README.md

 Returns a list of helpful links, to various websites.

 !safety:
-Returns a random saftey quote.
+Returns a random safety quote.

 !update:
 Reloads the config file for updating some of the commands, such as the !links, !events, !saftey, !weather, and !help.